kudrom/lupulo/docs/accessors.rst

 interested in.

-Once the widget's paint function is called, the widget calls the accessor with the raw data and gets back some data to render.
+Once the widget's paint function is called, the widget calls the accessor with the raw data and gets back some datum to render.

 This is how the accessors work, for some explanation of the layout format and the way a widget should use them, see the following sections.